 IaaS cloud brokers have recently emerged as intermediators connecting buyers and sellers of computing resources.
-For example, SpotCloud [16] offers a "clearinghouse" in which companies can buy and sell unused cloud computing capacity.
-Buyya et al. [17] discuss the engineering aspects of using brokerage to interconnect clouds into a global cloud market.
-Song et al. [18], on the other hand, propose a broker that predicts EC2 spot price, bids for spot instances, and uses them to serve cloud users.
-Unlike existing brokerage services that accommodate individual user requests separately, our broker serves the aggregated demands by leveraging instance multiplexing gains and instance reservation, and is a general framework not limited to a specific cloud.
+For example, SpotCloud [14] offers a "clearinghouse" in which users can buy and sell unused cloud computing capacity.
+Buyya et al. [15] discussed the engineering aspects of using brokerage to interconnect clouds into a global cloud market.
+Song et al. [16] proposed a broker that predicts EC2 Spot Price, bids for Spot Instances, and uses them to serve cloud users.
+Unlike existing brokerage services that accommodate individual user requests separately, our broker serves the aggregated demands by leveraging instance multiplexing gains and instance reservations, and is a general framework not limited to a specific cloud.

-We note that the idea of resource multiplexing has also been extensively studied, though none of them relates to computing instance provisioning.
-For example, [19] makes use of bandwidth burstable billing and proposes a cooperative framework in which multiple ISPs jointly purchase IP transit in bulk to reduce individual costs.
-In [20], the anti-correlation between the demands of different cloud tenants is exploited to save bandwidth reservation cost in the cloud.
-[21] empirically evaluates the idea of statistical multiplexing and resource overbooking in a shared hosting platform.
+The idea of resource multiplexing has also been extensively studied, though none of them relates to computing instance provisioning.
+Stanojevic et al. [17] made use of bandwidth burstable billing and proposed a cooperative framework in which multiple ISPs jointly purchase IP transit in bulk to reduce individual costs.
+Urgaonkar et al. [18] empirically evaluated the idea of statistical multiplexing and resource overbooking in a shared hosting platform.
 Compared with these applications, exploiting multiplexing gains in cloud instance provisioning poses new challenges, mainly due to the newly emerged complex cloud pricing options.
-It remains nontrivial to design instance purchasing strategies that can optimally combine different pricing options to reduce cloud usage cost.
+It remains nontrivial to design instance purchasing strategies that can optimally combine different pricing options to reduce cloud usage costs.